SpenceKonde/ATTinyCore/README.md

 * ATtiny 1634 (two UARTs)
 * ATtiny 828

 On the following chips, **no hardware serial is available**, however, a built-in software serial named `Serial` is provided to maximize compatibility.
 This uses the analog comparator pins (to take advantage of the interrupt, since very few sketches/libraries use it, while lots of sketches/libraries use PCINTs). **TX is AIN0, RX is AIN1** -  This is a software implementation - as such, you cannot receive and send at the same time.
 If you try, you'll get gibberish, just like using SoftwareSerial.
+[See also the discussion of baud rates.](TinySoftSerialBaud.md)
 * ATtiny x5 (25/45/85)
 * ATtiny x4 (24/44/84)
 * ATtiny x61 (261/461/861)
 * ATtiny x8 (48/88)
+* ATtiny 43

 This core is also fully compatible with the usual SoftwareSerial library if you want a software serial port on a different pin - however, you can still only transmit or receive on a single software serial instance at a time - on parts without hardware serial, this includes the builtin software serial "Serial" implementation noted above.